 - In Golden Sun: Dark Dawn, this is Amiti's defining trait.
 Subverted because he's also Genre Savvy enough to realize this is a bad thing, and he decides to travel with Matthew in order to overcome it.

 - Deconstructed in...
-Pokemon Black And White, of all things.
+Pokémon Black and White.
 N, King of Team Plasma, was raised not only to be sheltered from the world, but also isolated, psychologically and socially abused and stunted, and unable to identify with humanity, so that his father Ghetsis could use him as a pure-hearted innocent to gain the trust of the legendary dragons of Unova, ban Pokemon husbandry, and conquer Unova.

 - Milliarde in Baten Kaitos Origins.

-- Sakuya Shirogane Le Bel, of the "insufferable jerk" type.
+- Hatoful Boyfriend: Sakuya Shirogane Le Bel, of the "insufferable jerk" type.
 He considers being transferred to one of the top bird schools in the world to be a step down, and utterly abhors his new classmates due to Fantastic Racism (most of whom aren't fond of him, either).
 He also knows very little about the country he's in and most of it's misinformation.
 It's up to the heroine to defrost him - or the Omega Ending to devastate him.

 - Regular Show's Pops is made of this, and has a childlike fascination with even the most mundane aspects of park-keeping.
 He is allowed to remain this way by Benson, as he is the son of the park owner and not subject to the responsibilities of the rest of the team.